Repositories enable the storage, publication and findability of digital resources.

 - it may be useful to bundle all relevant data and documentation files in a zip file prior to uploading

-- have the contextual metadata ready, e.g. the responsible person(s), the Principal Investigator, all project participants, information on the funding programme, licences (make sure that you clarify before the upload whether you are authorized to assign a license)
+- have the contextual metadata ready, e.g. the responsible person(s), the Principal Investigator, all project participants, information on the funding programme, licenses (make sure that you clarify before the upload whether you are authorized to assign a license)

 - have any supplementary material ready to hand

 - provide your data documentation, that is all information necessary for the traceability, interpretation and re-use of your data; if the repository of your choice does not have the appropriate metadata fields, we recommend uploading a clearly structured text file.

 - if your records are associated with software, provide version information and a link to the location where the software is stored (e.g., GitHub)